chenxi-debugger/nyc-real-estate-analytics/README.md

 **1. `log10(SALE PRICE)` as the target.** NYC sale prices span 5 orders of magnitude.
 Training on `log10` compresses the long tail and makes the error metric meaningful across price ranges; predictions are exponentiated back to USD at inference.

 **2. LightGBM's native handling of categories — no target encoding.** `NEIGHBORHOOD` has 250 categories.
-An early experiment with **target encoding** (replacing each neighborhood with its mean price) scored R² ≈ 0.656 but carries **data-leakage risk**.
-Letting the gradient-boosted trees split on one-hot categories directly was both *cleaner* (zero leakage) and *better* (R² ≈ 0.675).
-A case where the simpler, correct method beat the clever trick.
+An early experiment with **target encoding** (replacing each neighborhood with its mean price) carries **data-leakage risk** if not done with careful out-of-fold computation.
+Letting the gradient-boosted trees split on one-hot categories directly is *cleaner* (zero leakage) and performs on par or better — a case where the simpler, correct method is preferable to the clever trick.

 **3. Different preprocessing per model family.** Linear Regression gets `StandardScaler` on numeric features (it's sensitive to absolute magnitude); tree models get `passthrough` (they split on order, not scale, so scaling is a no-op).
 This is encoded as two separate `ColumnTransformer` configurations.